 Cornish Pasty Co.
 Menu

-First time visiting?
-I always recommend The Oggie (The Traditional Pasty) made with steak, potato, onion, and rutabaga (swede).
-Another popular option was the Carne Adovada made with New Mexican style red chili stew, Mexican rice, hatch chili, and cheddar cheese.
-Other than the vegan and vegetarian options, most of the pasties included a protein such as pork, lamb, beef, chicken, or salmon.
+Besides the vegan and vegetarian options, most pasties included a protein such as pork, lamb, beef, chicken, or salmon.
 Want to take your pasty home and bake it yourself?
 You could for $9.
-All of the pasties on the menu, which were part baked, could be taken to go and finished at home in the oven.
+All pasties on the menu, which were part baked, could be taken to go and finished at home in the oven.

 The Chicken Greek

-First up was The Chicken Greek ($13) made with chicken breast, spinach, fresh mozzarella, feta, sun-dried tomatoes, Kalamata olives, artichoke, and garlic.
+First up was The Chicken Greek ($18), made with chicken breast, spinach, fresh mozzarella, feta, sun-dried tomatoes, Kalamata olives, artichoke, and garlic.
 The Chicken Greek came with a side of tzatziki and an extra side of marinara since I also ordered the Italian.

-If you are looking for something relatively healthy on the menu, using fresh ingredients that you can taste in each bite, then The Chicken Greek is it.
+If you are looking for something relatively healthy on the menu, using fresh ingredients you can taste in each bite, then The Chicken Greek is it.

 Italian

-If you love pizza or you’re a meat and cheese kind of person, then you will enjoy this pasty packed with layer after layer of meat and cheese.
-This thing had every type of meat you would want including pepperoni, salami, capocollo, and ham.
-Each meat added both flavor and texture.
-The pepperoni and salami added a smoky yet spicy flavor while the capocollo added a fatty richness.
-The tender ham added sweetness and smokiness.
+If you love pizza or are a meat and cheese kind of person, then you will enjoy this pasty packed with layer after layer of meat and cheese.
+This pasty had every type of meat you would want, including pepperoni, salami, capocollo, and ham.

 Layered between the meat was a thick slice of melted mozzarella.
 The soft, creamy, and salty cheese acted like glue between the layers of meat.
 I enjoyed how I could taste meat and cheese in every bite.